-The Brunswick Community College Library, located on the second floor of Building A, provides its patrons with a diverse collection of print and electronic resources.
+BCC's Library located in Building A (second floor) and provides its patrons with a diverse collection of print and electronic resources.

 A variety of services are provided to enhance the use of available resources.
 A pleasant atmosphere allows patrons to do research, to study, read, and to participate in other educational activities.

 The physical library collection of books and audiovisual materials contains about 20,000 volumes.
 The library's electronic collection contains over 100 databases which provides access to a vast array of scholarly resources.
 These resources can be accessed through the online Library portal.